State of the Workforce: Key findings

 The great re-think has reached the North American workforce and much of the conventional wisdom around what attracts and motivates talent is changing.

-Workers everywhere are re-evaluating their lives and what is important to them in their life and work balance.
+Workers everywhere are re-evaluating their lives and what is important to them in their work life balance.
 The pandemic prompted many to shift their priorities toward finding roles that better align with their personal lives and professional passions.
+For the first time, many are thinking beyond traditional job paths.

-A recent Procom survey polled over 1,740 permanent and contingent workers across North America to identify opportunities for employers to access the skills they need in today’s labor market.
+A recent Procom study polled over 1,740 permanent and contingent workers across North America to identify opportunities for employers to access the skills they need in today’s labor market.

-In order for organizations to strengthen their position as an employer of choice for talent, there’s an inherit need for an intentional and sustained focus on the workforce experience.
+In order for organizations to strengthen their position as an employer of choice for talent, there’s an inherent need for an intentional and sustained focus on the workforce experience.
+The data suggests that what talent values is evolving—and fast.

 Key finding 1: Company culture is catching up to compensation as a top talent priority